BDC Hamburger Icon

 Pros

 • Automation: One of the most significant advantages of accounting software is that it lets you automate your finances.
 By leveraging artificial intelligence, the software can record and reconcile transactions and generate financial reports.
-It eliminates repetitive tasks so you’re free to focus on other aspects of your business.
+It eliminates repetitive tasks, so you’re free to focus on other aspects of your business.

 • Relatively low cost: Hiring a bookkeeper or accountant can be expensive, but most accounting software is affordable.
-In some cases, a free solution like Wave may meet your needs.
+In some cases, a free solution such as Wave may meet your needs.
 If you need a low-cost way to track your business finances, finding the right accounting software is an excellent place to start.

 • Collaboration: Most accounting programs let you grant outside access to your accountant.
 This can save time come tax season, and it makes it easier for you to pay your quarterly taxes throughout the year.